-Thank You for Your Support in 2017!
-Whether it has been financial support, providing expert advice and resources or simply liking and sharing our work on facebook, it all helps!
-We are a small team and without the public and professional support that we receive, we would not be able to carry out all the work we have done.
+Thank you for your support in 2017!
+Whether it has been financial support, providing expert advice and resources or simply liking and sharing our work on Facebook – it all helps!
+We are a small team and without the public and professional support we receive, we would not be able to carry out all the work we have done.

-2017 was the year were we really felt there was a step-change in how animal welfare is both recognised and implemented in the wider zoos and aquarium community.
-From behavioural health care to addressing complicated and challenging concerns, such as the welfare and ethics of live feeding in zoos, a wide range of concepts have been discussed and we are starting to see them being addressed with tangible and positive results.
+2017 was the year where we really felt there was a step-change in how animal welfare is both recognised and implemented in the wider zoo and aquarium community.
+From behavioural healthcare to addressing complicated and challenging concerns, such as the welfare and ethics of live feeding in zoos, a wide range of concepts have been discussed and we are starting to see them being addressed with tangible and positive results.

-From the illegal wild animal trade and wild animal capture to animal abuse for tourism, poor animal welfare in captivity can be associated with such practices, and as such, strategically working on addressing all related welfare concerns, will help contribute to the collaborative effort to end such practices.
+From the illegal wild animal trade and wild animal capture to animal abuse for tourism, poor animal welfare in captivity can be associated with these practices, and as such, strategically working on addressing all related welfare concerns, will help contribute to the collaborative effort to end such practices.

-The issue of wild animal abuse, illegal trading and practical zoo welfare issues cannot be resolved in the short-term nor can we single-handedly end all wild animal welfare issues.
-Legislative bureaucracy, global captive welfare inertia and societal apathy is on-going, however, together we can make a real effort to improve the welfare for many wild animals around the world, and collectively help change minds, attitudes and practices.
+The issue of wild animal abuse, illegal trading and practical zoo welfare issues cannot be resolved in the short-term, nor can we single-handedly end all wild animal welfare issues.
+Legislative bureaucracy, global captive welfare inertia and societal apathy is ongoing.